softworkz/embyuserwiki/Music-naming.md

 This is not a requirement and other structures will also work, but this is the most common method.

+Any naming convention for audio files is acceptable.
+Track numbers are retrieved using embedded ID3 tag information.

 ## Multi-Disc Albums

 Albums can have disc sub-folders using any of the following folder names, where X represents the disc number: